How to Write Effective World Language Lesson Plans- 4

 This clip of my PowerPoint on Ser is an example of how I interjected a story into a grammar lesson.
 (Only the beginning of the story is shown here.
 To see the complete story, click on the link above.)

 PowerPoints are my Go-to resource for most of my direct instruction because they display visuals so well.
 Videos are another of my faves because they provide authentic language in context with subtitles in Spanish – even better than teacher-talk because you can actually read what the speakers are saying as they speak.
 And instead of exhausting myself during presentation I can observe the students.
+Here is a FREE VIDEO with comprehensible input for the progressive tense and the subjunctive.

 Here is an example of a video I use for input on La ropa: